simonmichael/hledger_site/src/investment-accounting-features.md

 ## Assets
 Track asset transactions and balances.
 Initial assumptions/constraints:
-- assets are cash (in a single base currency) or simple investment commodities.
+assets are cash (in a single base currency) or simple investment commodities.
-In this doc we'll call these "cash" and "commodities".
+(In this doc we'll call those "cash" and "commodities" respectively.)

 ## Asset costs
 Track purchase costs, in the base currency, of assets.
 An asset balance can have more than one cost.
 Allow reporting total cost of assets.